Interview With a Board Certified Specialist

 Q. What is your practice like, and how did you get there?

-In addition to direct psychotherapy services and clinical consultation, I am Affiliate Faculty at Antioch University New England, where I teach courses and provide clinical supervision to students in the Clinical Psychology Doctoral program.
+In addition to clinical work, I serve as Affiliate Faculty at Antioch University New England, where I teach and provide clinical supervision in the Clinical Psychology doctoral program.

 Q. What motivated you to seek board certification in Psychoanalytic and Psychodynamic Psychology?

-Q. What advice would you give a candidate for board certification in Psychoanalytic and Psychodynamic Psychology?
+Q. What advice would you give a candidate for board certification?

 Q. What would readers be most surprised to learn about you?